Category Archives: Water Infrastructure and Treatment Design

 Horizontal Directional Drilling Streamlines Pipeline Installation

 Permitting pipeline projects in extremely congested or environmentally sensitive areas can be burdensome from a schedule and financial standpoint.
 Horizontal directional drilling (HDD) construction methods can minimize surface disruption and often avoid impacts altogether.
 In this way, HDD offers great potential to reduce a project’s schedule and budget.
-Horizontal Directional Drilling Process and Benefits The
+Process and Benefits The HDD process includes

 Read More